Joe Tandy: Driver

+Team owner

-Tandy's racing career somewhat stalled after that, before creating Joe Tandy Racing in mid-2006.
+Tandy's racing career somewhat stalled after that, before founding Joe Tandy Racing in mid-2006.
 Brother Nick had been struggling with his Ray car lacking upgrades, but Joe decided to buy a similar chassis and run Nick for the rest of the campaign.
 The success was immediate, as Nick won first time out at Thruxton, and added another win at the championship finale at Castle Combe, as he finished runner-up in the championship standings.
 An on-the-road win at the 2006 Formula Ford Festival would have capped an amazing year for JTR, however Nick was penalised for a safety car misdemeanour, dropping him to fifth.